Recursively/Gitman/README.md

 4. Make sure that lwjgl.jar, lwjgl_util.jar, slick-util.jar, PNGDecoder.jar, jogg-0.0.7.jar and jorbis-0.0.15.jar are set as dependencies for the project in your IDE
    - *These files are in the repo under lib > jars*

-   * OpenGL is operating system specifc, and so you need to change which natives it will try and use
+      *OpenGL is operating system specifc, and so you need to change which natives it will try and use*
-   * To do this you need to edit your games run configuration
-   * The configuration is as follows:

       If you are using eclipse:
          Right click project > Build Path > Configure Build Path Under libraries make sure all the jars are added.
 Add jars > redmf > lib > jars > * Once the lwjgl.jar is added > press drop down arrow to the left of its name Selecte Native library location > Edit > Workspace > redmf > lib > native > **YOUR OS**

       **List of operating systems**

      - freebsd
      - linux
      - macosx
      - openbsd
      - solaris
      - windows

    *Otherwise add the following as a VM argument to your run configuration*